seveas/git-spindle/docs/index.rst

 List all forks of this repository, highlighting the original repository.

+.. describe:: git hub mirror [<repo>]

+Mirror a repository from github.
+This is similar to clone, but clones into a bare repository and maps all remote refs to local refs.
+When run without argument, the current repository will be updated.

+.. describe:: git hub hooks

+Show all service hooks for this repository.

 Issues and pull requests
 ------------------------

 .. describe:: git hub issues [--parent] [<filters>]

 List all open issues.
 You can specify `filters`_ to filter issues.
-When you specify :option:`--parent`, , list all open issues for the parent repository.
+When you specify :option:`--parent`, list all open issues for the parent repository.

 .. describe:: git hub issue [--parent] <issue>...